-- 1. EWG members shall use the following wording when communicating their role: "Member of the Science Based Targets initiative (SBTi) Expert Working Group on [insert topic] for the Corporate Net-Zero Standard Version 2.0 from [date range: e.g. March 2025 - January 2026]." - 2.
-In circumstances in which a full description of the EWG is required, EWG members shall use the following wording: "Member of the Science Based Targets initiative (SBTi) Expert Working Group (EWG) on [insert topic] for the drafting of the Corporate Net-Zero Standard Version 2.0 from [date range: e.g. March 2025 - January 2026].
-The EWG is a voluntary group made up of experts with in-depth knowledge of linsert topic] that provides expert advice to the SBTi over the duration of the project to revise the Standard.
-The EWG has an advisory role only, and is not part of the governance structure of the SBTi and is not responsible for any decision-making." - 3.
-Membership of the EWG does not constitute being an SBTi employee or an SBTi consultant.
+- 1. EWG members shall use the following wording when communicating their role: "Member of the Science Based Targets initiative (SBTi) expert working group for the timber and wood fiber pathway revision from March 2025 - April 2026." - 2.
+In circumstances in which a full description of the EWG is required, EWG members shall use the following wording: "Member of the Science Based Targets initiative (SBTi) expert working group (EWG) for the drafting of the timber and wood fiber pathway revision from March 2025 April 2026.
+The EWG is a voluntary group made up of experts with in-depth knowledge of the forestry sector and value chains that provides expert advice to the SBTi over the duration of the project to revise the Technical Foundation.
+The EWG has an advisory role only, and is not part of the governance structure of the SBTi and is not responsible for any decision-making." - Membership of the EWG does not constitute being an SBTi employee or an SBTi consultant.
 Members must not describe themselves as such or use terms which could be interpreted as implying that they are an SBTi employee or represent the SBTi.